robfatland/zero2x/Z2JH/redux.md

     tag: latest
 ```

-4. Create a script as follows, taking care to substitute *your* base string for `r5` in line 1... oh, and then run it.
+4. Create a script as below; and substitute *your* base string for `r5` in line 1.
+I call my script `go1.script`
+and I run it with `source go1.script`.

 ```